trannhatdang/assignment-1-mmt/README.md

 http://0.0.0.0:9000/chat.html
 ```

-To send Direct messages.
-Copy the IP AND PORT into the left field
+To send Direct messages, copy the IP AND PORT into the left field
 and enter the message you want to send.
 MAKE SURE THE OTHER CLIENT
 IS OPENED AS WELL.